neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 We should recall that even though people like to argue about how many Jews died in the Holocaust, because six million was an estimate, we should note that the Germans were planning for far more, and had they won the war, they were planning on having some 11 million Jews available for them to kill, and the amount of infrastructure that goes into those kinds of genocidal-type logistics is a lot larger than most people think.

-And Dan Stone points out in his book that at the start of the war, there were six main concentration camps in existence.
+And Dan Stone points out in his book[^1] that at the start of the war, there were six main concentration camps in existence.

 He says by the end of 1943, that had become 260 main and satellite camps.